wajahatuk/Getting-CleaningData-Project/README.md

 ## Steps to work on this course project

 Download the data source as mention in the CodeBook.md and put into a folder on your local drive.
 You'll have a UCI HAR Dataset folder. , Then set it as your working directory using setwd() function in RStudio.
-Run " project_script.R "  it will generate a new file tiny_data.txt in your working directory.
+Run " run_analysis.R "  it will generate a new file tiny_data.txt in your working directory.